 4. Comparable Market Transactions

 This method of business valuation establishes the value of a business by referencing transaction data from the sale and purchase of similar businesses.
 The comparable market method values a business at fair market value which reflects what a buyer in the market is willing to pay.
 In using this method you must ensure:

 • The businesses under consideration are reasonably comparable;

 • There is a reasonable level of market activity in the sale of these businesses, and;

 • The information about the transaction prices is readily available.

 Find Out More

 Analysing the financial statements and financial performance of a business is an imperative part of the business valuation process.
-It’s an area we’re very familiar with, hence if you require any assistance for a business, company or share valuation please feel free to contact us for a free confidential consultation with one of our team.
+It’s an area we’re very familiar with, hence if you require any assistance for a business, company or share valuation call us on 02 9223 9166 or submit an online enquiry for a confidential conversation.